vaideesg/omsdk/CONTRIBUTING.md

 2. APIs belonging to similar function must be consistent in return values -
 3. APIs must be consistent with CRUD and ACID principles.
 4. APIs must cover well-rounded use cases.
 Don't just add a Create API.
 Instead add a Create, Modify, Delete and List APIs.
 If an API is irrelevant, simply make it as not_implemented.
 5. APIs must use consistent arguments for the APIs.
-For example, if parameters are passed as individual arguments to Create function, they should be passed as individual arguments to list, modify and delete functions.
-On the other hand, if you pass a structure, you should pass a structure to all.
+     1. For example, if parameters are passed as individual arguments to Create function, they should be passed as individual arguments to list, modify and delete functions
+     2. On the other hand, if you pass a structure, you should pass a structure to all.

 # SPORTS Principle
 SPORTS is an acronym for Simple, Portable, Optimal, Reliable, Transparent and Scalable
 1. APIs must be simple.
 APIs must hide complexity and tribal knowledge from the consumer.
 2. APIs must be transparent to the platform on which it is executed.
-Avoid C/C++/Native or Platform dependent code.
-Example: If you have plan to write a python wrapper on a C-based tool, how would you support custom Linux installations?
-Your C-based tool need to be also supported for those Linux Installations as well - which is a bigger burden.
-Instead go with pure-python implementation.
-In that case, as long as python community supports the python in that custom installation, we are good.
+    1. Avoid C/C++/Native or Platform dependent code.
+    2. If you have plan to write a python wrapper on a C-based tool, how would you support custom Linux installations?
+Your C-based tool need to be also supported for those Linux Installations as well - is that feasible.
+    3. Instead go with pure-python implementation.
+    4. In that case, as long as python community supports the python in that custom installation, we are good.
 3. API implementations must be written optimally.
 Don't write voluminous code which can be written in fewer lines
 3. APIs must use only reliable dependencies - stable and supported dependent components
 4. APIs must be transparent to the protocol being used